systemd/systemd/docs/HACKING.md

 ## Debugging systemd with mkosi + vscode

-To simplify debugging systemd when testing changes using mkosi, we're going to show how to attach [VSCode](https://code.visualstudio.com/)'s debugger to an instance of systemd running in a mkosi image (either using QEMU or systemd-nspawn).
+To simplify debugging systemd when testing changes using mkosi, we're going to show how to attach [VSCode](https://code.visualstudio.com/)'s debugger to an instance of systemd running in a mkosi image using QEMU.

-To allow VSCode's debugger to attach to systemd running in a mkosi image, we have to make sure it can access the container/virtual machine spawned by mkosi where systemd is running. mkosi makes this possible via a handy SSH option that makes the generated image accessible via SSH when booted.
+To allow VSCode's debugger to attach to systemd running in a mkosi image, we have to make sure it can access the virtual machine spawned by mkosi where systemd is running. mkosi makes this possible via a handy SSH option that makes the generated image accessible via SSH when booted.
 Thus you must build the image with `mkosi --ssh`.
-The easiest way to set the option is to create a file 20-local.conf in mkosi.default.d/ (in the directory you ran mkosi in) and add the following contents:
+The easiest way to set the option is to create a file 20-local.conf in mkosi.conf.d/ (in the directory you ran mkosi in) and add the following contents:

 ```
 [Host]
 Ssh=yes
 ```

-Next, make sure systemd-networkd is running on the host system so that it can configure the network interface connecting the host system to the container/VM spawned by mkosi.
-Once systemd-networkd is running, you should be able to connect to a running mkosi image by executing `mkosi ssh` in the systemd repo directory.
+Also make sure that the SSH agent is running on your system and that you've added your SSH key to it with `ssh-add`.

+After rebuilding the image and booting it with `mkosi qemu`, you should now be able to connect to it by running `mkosi ssh` from the same directory in another terminal window.

 Now we need to configure VSCode.
 First, make sure the C/C++ extension is installed.
 If you're already using a different extension for code completion and other IDE features for C in VSCode, make sure to disable the